totalnoMartina/cube-discovery/README.md

 # Content

 ## User Stories

-* I want the user to be familiar with the rules and understanding of this application easy
+* I want the User to understand and navigate easy through the test
-* I want the user to be able to start/restart/quit the app and get information about the game
+* I want the User to be able to start/restart/quit the app and get information about the game
-* I want the user to be able to write in his own words the description
+* I want the User to be able to write the description of objects
-* I want the user to have the response stored together with the answers and displayed
+* I want User to have the responses displayed
-* I want the user to be notified when the characters that he inputs are not supported with an apropriate message
+* I want User to be notified when the characters that he inputs are not supported with an apropriate message
-* I want to possibly use one of Python libraries to create a visual appearance of the results(check more libraries, check with Tim)
+* I want to possibly use one of Python libraries to create a visual appearance of the results

 ## Site Owner Goals